July 24 - July 26, 2015

 - What is the deadline to cancel tables by to get a full refund?

-Artist Alley Tables are no longer refundable.
+Just like Memberships Artist Alley tables are not refundable.

 - I don't have a government issued ID.
 Can I use my school ID instead?

 No. Government issued IDs are all that we accept because we need to be reasonably sure that you are who you say you are when you're selling things at our convention.
 Government issued IDs require more proof that you are who you say you are than school IDs.

 - I'm under 18 and want to sell in The Alley, but my parents don't want to come babysit me.
 Can I have a friend co-sign for me?

 Yes.
 The person who co-signs your contract does not have to be a parent or relative — they just have to be willing to keep their eye on you and take responsibility should anything go wrong.
 Just remember that an adult (Someone over 18) must be at the table at all times.

 - I registered for two tables, how many Artist ribbons do I get?

 Each table gets three ribbons.
 However, please remember that one of those ribbons must go to the artist who registered the table.
 So that leaves two ribbons.